 Certain services for residents could be suspended.

-At this time, residential refuse pickup will continue as normal.
+At this time, residential refuse pickup will continue on the normal schedule; however, pickup of bulk items and white goods is suspended through May 11, and items must be enclosed in approved containers or bags.
 The Village’s textile recycling program through Simple Recycling is suspended until further notice.
-Other services, including recycling, yard waste pickup and bulk item pickup, may be limited or suspended in the coming weeks.
 Community members can sign up for the Village’s eNews service to receive updates.

 Essential services are still available.

-Due to the Stay at Home order, many businesses are closed.
+Due to the Stay at Home order, many businesses are closed or only offering curbside pickup or delivery.
 However, businesses that provide “essential services,” including grocery and drug stores, health care providers, gas stations, hardware stores, banks, restaurants providing pickup & delivery, and a number of other categories, are permitted to remain open.
 Residents are welcome to visit these businesses as needed.
 Restaurant inspections continue.
-View the Governor’s Order to see a full listing of “essential service” businesses.
+View the Governor’s Executive Orders to see a full listing of “essential service” businesses.

 Can I still go outside?